BillyBlakee/AWS-Projects/Project2_README.md

-In this project I visualized data using Amazon Quicksight.
+In this project I visualized data that I imported into S3 buckets using Amazon Quicksight.

 The main steps summarized are:
 1. Downloading a dataset of Best-selling amazon products